MRU - Mauritius

 BOATS AND EQUIPMENT

-The Gryphon has four tenders that she travels with on the trip up to St. Brandon’s.
+Four tenders are available to fish from at the St. Brandon’s.
 These are locally built mono hull 17 foot boats that are powered by twin 15 horse powered 2-stroke engines.
 These boats are ideal for much of the area at St. Brandon’s because they draw less than a foot of water, allowing guests access to some of the best skinny water sections of the atoll.
 Each boat is skippered by a qualified guide who has a full skipper’s ticket.

 There are a variety of international flights into Mauritius each day from South Africa, Dubai, Europe (London, Paris and Germany) Singapore, Kuala Lampor and the Seychelles.
 All guests will need to fly in to Mauritius the day before the trip.
-The MY Gryphon is set to depart the following morning from Port Louis.
+The boats are set to depart the following morning from Port Louis.
 It is also advisable to fly out the following day, after you’ve returned from St Brandon’s, rather than trying to get out the day you get back.
-Once everyone is on board the Gryphon, it departs for St. Brandon’s at 7 am.
+Once everyone is on board the vessels, they depart for St. Brandon’s at 10 am.
 Guests can relax, read, organize equipment and socialize while the yacht steams northeast up the Madagascar Trench on her 24 hour journey to the fabled fishing grounds of the Cargados Carjagos Shoals.
-Guests can anticipate arriving at St. Brandon’s at approximately 8 am the following morning and should anticipate being ready to fish shortly after arrival.
+Guests can anticipate arriving at St. Brandon’s at approximately 11 am the following morning and should anticipate being ready to fish shortly after arrival.

 Slipstream is a full service travel company that can handle international airfare, your accommodations in Mauritius, Global Rescue Emergency Evacuation Policy, travel insurance, as well as a host of other services relating to your trip.
 Please contact us directly at 1 866 644-7703 if you’d like assistance.